Heck it can get confusing! There are so many different types of pasta available, it can be tricky to understand and remember which is which.

 A tagliatelle-esque pasta that originates from the Valtellina region of Italy, close to the Swiss border.

-The difference between pizzoccheri and tagliatelle is that pizzoccheri are made from two types of flour – plain (or all-purpose) flour and ‘buckwheat’ flour, which gives the resulting pasta a firmer, more chewy texture.
-A classic sauce for this dish is cheese, potato and cabbage (very hearty stuff).
+The difference between pizzoccheri and tagliatelle is that pizzoccheri are made from two types of flour – plain (or all-purpose) flour and ‘buckwheat’ flour.
+A classis sauce for this dish is cheese, potato and cabbage (very hearty stuff).

 A tiny rice shaped pasta, often used in soups.

 Meaning ‘needle tops’, these are tiny ‘pastina’ that look exactly like grains of rice.
 Therefore great for dropping in soups.
 Sold under the Spigadoro pasta brand and similar to orzo.

 Difficult to describe in words, this small, short pasta type looks a little like a flower ‘end-on’.
 It features approximately 7 wave-edged ridges radiating out from a central tube.

 Literally translates as ‘radiators’, so radiatore are small squares of pasta (not stuffed) that display ridges ‘radiating’ outwards.

 Arguably the most well-known type of stuffed pasta, ravioli (plural) are usually square with slightly ruffled edges.
 Get started making them with my easy spinach and ricotta ravioli recipe here.